Oxsomi/core3/docs/graphics_api.md

 ### Properties

 - application: The name and version of the application.
-- api: Which api is ran by the runtime: Vulkan, DirectX12, Metal or WebGPU.
+- api: Which api is ran by the runtime: Vulkan, DirectX12, Metal3 or WebGPU.
-- apiVersion: What version of the graphics api is being ran (e.g. Vulkan 1.2, DirectX 12_2, etc.).
+- apiVersion: What version of the graphics api is being ran (e.g. Vulkan 1.2, DirectX 12_2, Metal 3, etc.).

-### Functions
+### (Member) Functions

 - ```c
   Error getDeviceInfos(Bool isVerbose, List<GraphicsDeviceInfo> *infos);